Saint Peter: Church Fathers

 The writings of the 1st century Church Father Ignatius of Antioch (c.
-35) refer to Peter and Paul giving admonitions to the Romans, indicating Peter's presence in Rome.
+35) refer to Peter and Paul giving admonitions to the Romans, which may indicate Peter's presence in Rome.

 Irenaeus of Lyons (c.
 130) wrote in the 2nd century that Peter and Paul had been the founders of the Church in Rome and had appointed Linus as succeeding bishop.

 Clement of Alexandria (c.
 150) states that "Peter had preached the Word publicly at Rome (AD 190)".

 According to Origen (184–253) and Eusebius, Peter "after having first founded the church at Antioch, went away to Rome preaching the Gospel, and he also, after [presiding over] the church in Antioch, presided over that of Rome until his death".
 After presiding over the church in Antioch for a while, Peter would have been succeeded by Evodius and thereafter by Ignatius, who was a disciple of John the Apostle.

 Lactantius, in his book called Of the Manner in Which the Persecutors Died, written around 318, noted that "and while Nero reigned, the Apostle Peter came to Rome, and, through the power of God committed unto him, wrought certain miracles, and, by turning many to the true religion, built up a faithful and stedfast temple unto the Lord."